 To harden by quenching, a metal must essentially be heated beyond the upper critical temperature and then quickly cooled.

 Depending on the alloy and other respects, cooling may be done with forced air or other gases, Liquids may be used, due to their better thermal conductivity, such as oil, water, a polymer dissolved in water, or a brine.

 Upon being quickly cooled, a percentage of austenite will transform to martensitic, a hard, brittle crystalline structure.

-Casehardening is a thermo chemical diffusion process in which an alloying element, most commonly carbon or nitrogen, diffuses into the surface of a monolithic metal.
+Casehardening is a thermo-chemical diffusion process in which an alloying element, most commonly carbon or nitrogen, diffuses into the surface of the monolithic metal.

 The subsequent interstitial solid solution is harder than the base material, which improves wear resistance without sacrificing touchiness.